noporpoise/sort_r/README.md

 Nested functions are not permitted under ISO C.

 Feel free to use this code as you wish.
+I give no warranty - there may be bugs.